WAPT 4.0

 Remove: Removes selected string with virtual user's number and his cookies from the list.

 Import..: Imports cookies from a text file.
-In the displayed dialog, you should specify desired text file.
-Each string of this file should consist of virtual user's number and his cookie separated by tabulator sign.
+In the displayed dialog, you should specify a desired text file.
+Each string of that file should consist of virtual user's number and his cookie separated by tabulator sign.
 You can enter several cookies separated by semicolons for the same user, for example:

 1 SID=dghgf4RFjkh; PREF=k8uiu89jk;